 Your Guide To Cord Blood Banking

-When you are pregnant and go to that first prenatal visit, you might find yourself leaving with a stack of pamphlets with lots of info you’ve never thought about or maybe even heard of.
-While it can feel overwhelming or confusing in the moment, take the time to learn about some of the optional services available.
-Optional services are not services you have to say yes to, but they are things that you might decide are a good fit for your family!
+When you go to that first prenatal visit, you might find yourself leaving with a stack of pamphlets with lots of info you’ve never thought about or maybe even heard of.
+Optional services include things that you might decide are a good fit for your family!
 One such optional service is cord blood banking.

 What is cord blood banking?

 After a child is born, blood remains in their umbilical cord, even after the placenta has been delivered and discarded as medical waste.
-Instead, this cord blood can be collected after delivery.
-If parents are storing the cord blood for future personal use or donating their child’s cord blood to a public cord blood bank, the doctor collects any remaining umbilical cord blood after delivery of the baby.
-This can be done after a vaginal or cesarean delivery.
+This cord blood can be collected after delivery if the parent(s) have decided to store it or future personal use or donate it to a public cord blood bank, The obstetrical care provider simply collects any remaining umbilical cord blood after delivery of the baby in a special kit designed to collect cord blood.

 Cord blood banking options

-When parents make the decision to bank their baby’s cord blood, they have to choose between two main banking options:
+When parents make the decision to bank their baby’s cord blood, they choose between two main banking options:

 • Private banks (aka family banks)